connorrunyan1/CSC372/README.md

 v := printHelloWorld
 v()
 ```
-The output of that above snippet would be "Hello, World!" printed out to console.
+The output of that above snippet would be `Hello, World!` printed out to console.
 In Go, a function is like any other value.

 ## Control Structures
 Go provides a fairly standard suite of control structures.
-Naturally, we have the classic for loop.
+Naturally, we have the classic `for` loop.
 While generally not interesting, it shows us some proof that programmers will still need their semicolon keys.
 ```Go
 for i:= 0; i < 10; i++ {
   sum += i
 }
 ```
-The classic if/else/else if branching structure works like one would expect, as does the oft-overlooked switch statement.
+The classic if/else/else `if` branching structure works like one would expect, as does the oft-overlooked `switch` statement.
 Here is an example of those two:
 ```Go
 if 5*5 == 25 {
   // this code is skipped if 5*5 isn't 25.